msnq-prod/Dvorik/docs/migration/laravel-setup.md

 - Storage disks including S3-compatible configuration and a public URL helper.
 - Telegram bot token, webhook secret, and super-admin chat ID placeholders required by later tasks.
 - Super admin bootstrap credentials (`SUPERADMIN_*`) consumed by the seeder.
+- `AUTH_GUARD` defaults the application to Filament authentication out of the box.

 ## Authentication & Authorization